bravoh/honeycomb/README.md

 Use the command below to update to the latest version.

 ```
-php artisan budget:update
+php artisan system:update
 ```

 ## Docker

-You can run Budget using Docker.
+You can use Docker.
 Spinning it up (`docker-compose up`) will create 3 containers–for MySQL, PHP and NGINX.

 *Disclaimer–currently the Docker setup is missing cronjobs and the queue worker.*